 their club has insufficient credit to cover all of such players’ fees.“

-The rule was meant as a deterrent, but when clubs overlook this and game points are lost due to the ineligible player, the played game is still graded, so it doesn’t change any liability.
+Although meant as a deterrent, if/when overlooked, game points are lost due to the ineligible player though the played game is still graded, so it doesn’t change liability.

 How could ECF help?